-The Jewish calendar is based on lunar cycles, synchronized with the solar year.
-The new month was determined by the re-appearance of the moon over Jerusalem.
+The Jewish calendar is based on lunar cycles synchronized with the solar year.
+The reappearance of the moon over Jerusalem determined the new month.
 To announce the ‘new moon’ to the Jewish communities in Babylon, fire signals were lit between Jerusalem and Pumpiduta.
-The first fire signal was lit on “Har Hamischa” which is identified at Mount of olives, and the second was at ‘Sartaba’.
-Many believe Alexandrion is ‘Sartaba’, as the Arabic name of Alexandrion is ‘Qarn Sartabe’.
-Indeed, fire signals from mount of Olives can be seen at the top of Alexandrion.
+The first fire signal was lit on “Har Hamischa,” which is identified at Mount of Olives, and the second was at ‘Sartaba.’
+Many believe Alexandrion is ‘Sartaba,’ as the Arabic name of Alexandrion is ‘Qarn Sartabe.’
+Indeed, fire signals from the Mount of Olives can be seen at the top of Alexandrion.

-Alexendrion is a challenging destination.
+Alexandrian is a challenging destination.
 There is no paved road to the site.
 The closest paved road reaches the eastern foot of the site, from which a steep 1-hour hike to the top of the summit is required.
-A full off-road vehicle can reach a closer point to the summit, but it is still a strenuous hike to reach the top.
-Aside the interesting remains, the mountain top provides breathtaking panoramas of the Jordan valley and Samaria mountains.
+An off-road vehicle can get closer to the summit, but reaching the top is still a strenuous hike.
+Aside the exciting remains, the mountain top provides breathtaking panoramas of the Jordan Valley and Samaria mountains.

-- See also a video presentation of the site, by ‘Danny the Digger’, here.
+See video presentation of the site by “Danny the Digger” Herman –

 Contact us to inquire more about a private tour to Alexandrion: